icopy-site/awesome-cn/docs/awesome/awesome-game-remakes.md

 - [The Force Engine](https://github.com/luciusDXL/TheForceEngine) - Jedi Engine for modern systems and the games that used that engine - Dark Forces and Outlaws.
 - [Tyrquake](https://github.com/libretro/tyrquake) - Libretro port of Tyrquake.
 - [Yamagi Quake II](https://github.com/yquake2/yquake2) - Enhanced client for id Software's Quake II with focus on offline and coop gameplay.
-- [vkQuake](https://github.com/Novum/vkQuake) - Quake port using Vulkan instead of OpenGL for rendering.
 - [Zandronum](https://zandronum.com/) - Multiplayer oriented port, based off Skulltag, for Doom and Doom II.
 Also runs Heretic, Hexen and Strife.

 ## Online